 An electric water heater should be a safe and reliable source of hot water for your home.
 Your family relies on hot water for many daily activities.
 For this reason, it’s important to get to the bottom of any issues quickly.
 In this article, we take a look at how to troubleshoot and repair your electric water heater.

-Please keep in mind, Art Plumbing, AC & Electric strongly discourages making dangerous water heater repairs yourself.
+Please keep in mind, Art Plumbing, Air Conditioning & Electric strongly discourages making dangerous water heater repairs yourself.
 If you lack the experience, please call a professional.

 Electric water heaters are dangerous to work on with a live electrical current.
 There’s no getting around it.
 So before checking any parts of your water heater, make sure you’ve turned the power off on your circuit breaker.